RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Modules/0-rapid-standard-home.md

 ---
 id: rapidModulesHomepage
 ---
-# Rapid Modules Manual
+# Business Modules Manual

-Welcome to the **Rapid Modules** Manual.
+Welcome to the **Rapid Business Modules** Manual.

-**Rapid Modules** are tailored for businesses that seek a robust system without the complexities of extensive configuration.
+**Business Modules** are tailored for businesses that seek a robust system without the complexities of extensive configuration.
 Whether you’re a growing enterprise or an established organisation.

 The purpose of this documentation is to explain the modules themselves and how to use them.